MattMS/my-thoughts/on/coffeescript_style/README.md

 ## Comments

-Since I use Literate CoffeeScript, I write all my comments as Markdown paragraphs and do not have any indented `#` comments, except for code that I want to temporarily ignore.
+Since I use Literate CoffeeScript, I write all my comments as Markdown paragraphs.
+This gives me the same character width (72) for all comments.

+I only use indented `#` comments for code that I want temporarily ignored.

 ## Indentation